koartim/wedding-seating/src/readme.md

 ## Why I refactored my old solution:
     I refactored the old solution because The logic relied on iterators, which made it harder to manage and debug.
 Also I wanted to try a new approach to more closely resemble the expected output in the problem statement.
     I tried a new approach where I would find complementary parties to fill tables efficiently.
 I sorted the list from greatest to list, sitting the largest parties first, and then trying to extract smaller parties from the end of the list to fill up the tables.
 It's still not perfect, but there is more even distribution of parties across the tables and I think the logic makes more sense and is more readable.
+    I also added support for text files as input using a BufferedReader object.
+This satisifes the requirement which I excluded at first because I didn't think I would have enough time. (sorry about that)

 ### 1. seatGuests(parties, tables)
     This method contains the core logic for seating guests.
 I iterate over each table and assign parties to them by adding them to the seatingChart.
 To optimize for larger inputs, I remove a party from the list of parties once it has been seated.